Identifying and filling data gaps on racism in Victoria

 What data do we have about where and how racism happens in Victoria?
 About who perpetrates it and who is most affected?
 Perhaps more importantly, what don’t we know?
 What gaps remain, including areas of life where racism data are insufficiently collected?

-This project focuses on enhancing our understanding of racism by reviewing and organising existing data and identifying gaps in data collection, analysis and uses.
+This project focused on enhancing our understanding of racism by reviewing and organising existing data and identifying gaps in data collection, analysis and uses.

-We would like to use this knowledge to update and extend existing datasets, and to orient anti-racism action and policy.
-The project consists of three objectives:
+We used this knowledge to update and extend existing datasets, and to orient anti-racism action and policy.
+The project consisted of three objectives:

 1. An overview, summary and synthesis of racism data